AjeetGupta/learning/docs/Genrative AI.md

     10. Language Translation with Hugging Face Transformer

-# Module 5 : Generative AI with LLMs and LLM Powered Applications
+# 5. Generative AI with LLMs and LLM Powered Applications

     1. Project: Text summarization with hugging face